 (3) A notice given in respect of a delivery made by or on behalf of a grower to any person receiving from or on account of the grower any of the potatoes on behalf of the Corporation at one railway station or place of delivery, shall not be deemed to be a compliance with this section in respect of a delivery made by or on behalf of that grower to any other person receiving from or on account of such grower any of the potatoes on behalf of the Corporation at any other railway station or place of delivery.

-[Section 35 amended by No. 96 of 1985 s.
+[Section 35 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 12 and 46.]

 36. Liability of Corporation limited